-* how lonely people are, although so exhaustively networked
+* how alone people really are, although so exhaustively networked

-* how greed, of individuals and of institutionalised power in economic terms, is still deeply rooted in daily life (fear of xyz…); and
+* how greed, of individuals and of institutionalised power in economic terms, is deeply rooted in daily life (ie. to combat our fear of xyz…); and

-* how such an advanced civilisation, in terms of knowledge &social justice, is from the ethics they themselves dreamed&spoke of and embodied.
+* how far away such an advanced civilisation is, in terms of knowledge&social justice, from the ethics it dreams&speaks of and says it embodies.